Harold M. Love Jr.

-Harold Moses Love Jr. is a Democratic member of the Tennessee House of Representatives, for the 58th District.
-He is the House Democratic assistant leader and Vice President of The National Black Caucus of State Legislators.
+Harold Moses Love Jr. is an American politician.
+A member of the Democratic Party, he represents the 58th District in the Tennessee House of Representatives.
+He is the House Democratic assistant leader and President of The National Black Caucus of State Legislators.
 Love's father, Harold Moses Love Sr., was a Nashville city councilman from 1962 to 1970 and a member of the Tennessee House of Representatives for the 54th District from 1968 to 1994.